December 18, 2019

-The best approach is to focus on one or two social networks that will work for your business.
+The best approach is to focus on one or two social networks that will work for your business type and your audience.
 Trying to maintain a presence across all social networks is inefficient and will often lead to poor results, on top of overstretching your resources.

-Let’s look at the benefits of each, and which is best for your business in your country.
+Let’s look at the benefits of each social media platform, and which is best for your business in your country.

-When it comes to advertising, Facebook can be used for very specific targeting, especially for individual user accounts that work at a specific business you might be targeting, or other business users that are in the target industry.
+When it comes to advertising, Facebook can be used for very specific targeting, especially for individual user accounts of people who work at those businesses you might be targeting, or other business users that are in your target industry.

-It can also be used for organic content, to keep customers and potential customers up-to-date with your products, as well as provide basic business information such as contact details and business location.
+It can also be used for organic content, to keep existing customers and potentials up-to-date with your products, as well as provide basic business information such as contact details and business location.
 These results can often appear very high in search engine rankings such as Google.

 Facebook is most commonly used for B2B in Singapore and Australia, but can also be useful to businesses in other countries such as South Korea and India.

 More than 30 million businesses are on LinkedIn.
 Businesses tend to think of LinkedIn as a recruitment platform, and it’s certainly a great resource for acquiring talent.